backengineering/sigbreaker-llvm-lit/README.md

-# CodeDefender - LLVM LIT
+# SigBreaker - LLVM LIT

-This repository offers a reproducible setup for evaluating CodeDefender’s stability and performance across various scenarios.
+This repository offers a reproducible setup for evaluating SigBreaker's stability and performance across various scenarios.
 Each ZIP archive includes a distinct set of binaries tailored for specific testing conditions:

 - `original.zip` contains the original llvm compiled binaries for `clang` and `lld` lit tests
-- `rewrite.zip` contains rewritten binaries (no obfuscation)
-- `recompiled.zip` contains recompiled binaries (no obfuscation)
 - `sigbreaker-1.0.zip` contains `SigBreaker 1.0` scrambled binaries

 ## Setup